-Regulatory arbitrage is a strategical practice by crypto-currency markets and exchanges, whereby these institutions cash in on loopholes in the regulatory systems of a government in order to get past unfavorable regulations.
-Such a practice in crypto-currency is usually punctuated with the applications of super smart tactics by firms.
-Such tactics include but not limited to financial engineering, transaction restructuring and physical, or what is known as geographical relocation.
+Regulatory arbitrage is a strategic practice by crypto-currency markets and exchanges, whereby these institutions cash in on loopholes in the regulatory systems of a government in order to get past unfavorable regulations.
+Such practices in crypto-currency are usually punctuated by the applications of super-smart tactics by firms.
+Such tactics include, but are not limited to, financial engineering, transaction restructuring and physical or what is known as geographical relocation.
 Worldwide, regulations on cryptocurrency trading run the gamut when we speak of complexity.
 However difficult it is to prevent, its prevalence can be tamed by closing the most obvious loopholes, which would in turn increase the costs associated with evading the regulation.

 Why Use Regulatory Arbitrage?

 Crypto businesses may apply regulatory arbitrage strategically to utilize regulatory breaks, such as taking advantage of tax havens.
 But how do these firms accomplish this?
 Well, they may either incorporate their companies or establish some other subsidiaries in the states and jurisdictions that offer crypto-currency regulatory advantages.
 For example, while some states like China are banning the practice of crypto-currency trading, The Cayman islands are allowing crypto exchange businesses to form there and not pay any tax on revenue earned from outside the country.
 So, rather than remit taxes, businesses dealing in crypto exchanges preferred to relocate their premises their, in order to pay only the licensing fee.
 This clearly explains why the island has of late experienced an influx of new businesses setting up its headquarters there.
 The island has been frequently chosen by many crypto trading businesses because of the regulatory break in the state.